HaakonLauvrak/jax_controller/README.md

 ## Usage

 To run the simulation, adjust the configuration parameters in `config.py` as needed, and then run `main.py`.
-The simulation will run for the specified number of epochs, and the average error for each epoch will be printed to the console.
+The simulation will run for the specified number of epochs, and the average mean squared error for each epoch will be printed to the console.
+The error will be plotted and presented as a graph when the simulation is complete.